Six differentt offers for the beautiful Mete

 Who: Mete di Liguria

-Six women joined together to transmit their land’s values
+A unique example of six women who joined together to transmit their land’s values

 Then, these 6 ladies met up and together they formed a consortium aptly called Mete di Liguria ( Destinations of Liguria ).